bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 ### Multiple workspaces

-Typically you would run one workspace at a time, but there might be cases whenn launching more than one workspace might be needed.
+Typically you would run one workspace at a time, but there might be cases when launching more than one workspace might be needed.
-Every workspace requires range of ports.
-If one workspace is up and running, the ports 8020-8035 are taken.
+Every workspace needs a range of ports.
+If one workspace is up and running, and uses the default port range, then ports 8020-8035 are taken.

-Ansible-terraform workspace itself uses 10 ports (8020-8029), but it is recommended to map several extra ports just in case.
+Ansible-terraform workspace itself uses 10 ports (8020-8029), but it is recommended to map several extra ports for the applications you will launch when working in the workspace, for example, Blast Radius or Rover.
 Having extra ports, you can always launch new applications on these ports, and they will be immediately exposed outside of the workspace.

 In order to start another workspace we need to provide a different port range, for example